Wilson Isidor: Club career

+Monaco

 On 11 November 2018, Isidor made his professional debut with Monaco in a 4–0 Ligue 1 loss to Paris Saint-Germain.
 He subsequently had loan spells in Championnat National with Laval in the 2019–20 season and Bastia-Borgo in the 2020–21 season.
 In his time at Bastia-Borgo he was named Championnat National revelation of the season.

+Lokomotiv Moscow

 On 22 January 2022, he signed a 4.5-year contract with Russian club Lokomotiv Moscow.
 He scored at least once in each of his first 6 games in the Russian Premier League, repeating the record for most consecutive games with a goal at the start of the league career that was set a week prior to Isidor's sixth game by Yusuf Yazıcı.
 He was selected player of the month for April 2022 by the Russian Premier League.

-On 30 January 2023, Lyon announced that Isidor failed their medical test due to persistent knee pain, which canceled his loan move to the club.
+On 30 January 2023, Lyon announced that Isidor failed their medical test due to persistent knee pain, which cancelled his loan move to the club.

+Upon recovering from injury, Isidor finished the 2022–23 Russian Premier League season with 6 goals in the last 7 games, all after coming in as a second-half substitute.

+Zenit Saint Petersburg

+On 9 September 2023, Isidor moved to Zenit Saint Petersburg on loan for the 2023–24 season.
+Zenit reported that the contract includes an option to buy, while Lokomotiv reported it as an obligation to buy.
+The transfer was officially made permanent on 5 July 2024.

+Sunderland

+On 23 August 2024, Isidor joined EFL Championship club Sunderland on an initial season-long loan deal with the option to buy.

+On 1 February 2025, Isidor signed a permanent deal with Sunderland, with a contract running until the summer of 2028.
+On 9 May, Isidor scored in Sunderland's 2–1 away win over Coventry City in the first leg of their Championship play-off semi-final tie.
+Sunderland would go on to reach the play-off final against Sheffield United on 24 May; they scored two late goals in the second half to secure promotion, marking the club's return to the Premier League since the 2016–17 season.

+On 16 August 2025, Isidor scored Sunderland's third goal in their 3–0 win over West Ham on the club's return to the Premier League.

 International career

-Born in France, Isidor is of Haitian descent.
-He is a youth international for France.
+Born in France, Isidor is of Haitian and Malagasy descent.
+He was a youth international for France.